eschnett/Vecmathlib.jl/README.md

 # Benchmark results

-**TL;DR:** The exponential function in this library is about twice as fast as the standard implementation for SIMD-vectorized 64-bit floating-point operations.
+**TL;DR:** The exponential function in this library is about twice as fast as Julia's standard implementation for SIMD-vectorized 64-bit floating-point operations.

 Below are benchmark results from a MacBook Pro 2.7 GHz Intel Core i7